Last Updated on June 16, 2019 by Travels with Kids

-Once the capital of the Inca Empire, Cusco is the tourism capital of the Americas!
+Once the capital of the Inca Empire, Cusco Peru is the tourism capital of the Americas!
 As to be expected there is a plethora of Cusco family accommodation options!
-From the most opulent luxury, to the simplest homestay and hostels with the best parties you will ever have – Cusco has it all.
+From the most opulent luxury, to the simplest home-stay and hostels with the best parties you will ever have – Cusco has it all.

-Some San Blas properties are absolutely gorgeous but the walk home at the end of the day is likely steep… and with an old world street layout there are plenty of places that are inaccessible by taxi.
+Some San Blas properties are absolutely gorgeous but the walk home at the end of the day is likely steep!
+With an old world street layout there are plenty of places that are inaccessible by taxi.

 Cusco is divided into several main parts:

-- The Centre – around the Plaza de Armas & Avenida Sol, including Recoleta and Zaguan Del Cielo is “relatively flat”.
+- The Centre – Around the Plaza de Armas & Avenida Sol, including Recoleta and Zaguan Del Cielo is “relatively flat”.

-- Barrio San Blas & Recoleta – requires a steep walk, many parts are inaccessible by taxi.
+- Barrio San Blas & Recoleta – Requires a steep walk, many parts are inaccessible by taxi.

-- Barrio San Pedro & Santa Ana – less touristy, more authentic.
+- Barrio San Pedro & Santa Ana – Less touristy, more authentic.
 Has lots of uphill sections.

 - The rest of the city, including the ‘modern’ parts.
 It’s worth noting that the rest of the city is where the bulk of the people live.
-The Historic Centre of Cusco is a delightful (and safe) place to spend your time but also more expensive.
+The Historic Center of Cusco is a delightful (and safe) place to spend your time but also more expensive.
 The rest of the city is best accessed by taxi (not walking) .

-As Cusco is a place you can easily base yourself for a week or more, you might consider getting an AirBNB apartment and this is our number 1 recommendation for Cusco family accommodation.
+As Cusco is a place you can easily base yourself for a week or more, you might consider getting an Airbnb apartment and this is our number 1 recommendation for Cusco family accommodation.

-Here are our list of tried and test tips for Visiting Machu Picchu with kids.
+Here are our list of tried and test tips for Visiting Machu Picchu With Kids.

 Where should you stay in Machu Picchu?
 We have a fantastic list of Machu Picchu hotels, which we have stayed in ourselves.
-Take a look at the Best Family Hotels in Machu Picchu
+Take a look at the Best Family Hotels in Machu Picchu.

-One of the major things about Machu Picchu is that you need to book really early, check out Book your Machu Picchu Family Holiday early – 6 reasons why!
+One of the major things about Machu Picchu is that you need to book really early, check out Book Your Machu Picchu Family Holiday Early – 6 Reasons Why!

-We’ve travelled with Lonely Planet for over 20 years!
-For unbiased and detailed advice, they are our trusted guide book.
+We’ve traveled with Lonely Planet for over 20 years!
+For unbiased and detailed advice, they are our trusted guide-book.
 Even in this digital age, you can’t go past them for maps and info on the go.
-Take a Look>>
+Take a Look.